Bira/octopus-carnival/_drafts/lphr-scene-03.md

 meet up shortly after the fights.
 Then Rexus would talk to them as written.

 But let's first say if Mythic something funny to say about this.
-I roll 1d10 and get a 10, so that's actually what happens, since our chaos factor is 5.
+I roll 1d10 and get a 10, so nothing unexpected happens, since our chaos factor is 5.

 # Scene 03: A New Friend in Need